 - Elsa from Frozen who is a strong elemental caster

 - Humans.
 The default race.
-Try mixing it up and bit and adding in some diversity to avoid having only white Europeans.
+Try mixing it up a bit and adding in some diversity to avoid having only white Europeans.

 - Halflings.
 It seems like dwarves are more popular in fairy tales, but I think that halflings would fit fine.